 Zeta-Jones also co-founded Act for Africa, a charitable organization that focuses on fighting poverty and disease in Africa through education and health initiatives.
 In addition, Zeta-Jones is involved in several other philanthropic projects, including the Elizabeth Glaser Pediatric AIDS Foundation and Save the Children.

-Michelle Obama is the wife of Barack Hussein Obama and 44th First Lady of the United States.
-She is also a successful female entrepreneurs and author, having founded the Obama Foundation in 2013.
-She has also been involved in public speaking, particularly girls’ education.
+Michelle Obama is the wife of Barack Hussein Obama and the 44th First Lady of the United States.
+She is also a successful female entrepreneur and author, having founded the Obama Foundation in 2013.
+She has also been involved in public speaking, particularly in girls’ education.

 As First Lady of the United States, Michelle Obama has become a powerful advocate for women and girls around the world.
-In her role, she has worked to promote education, health, and wellness for women and girls that is why she is a famous female entrepreneurs in history .
+In her role, she has worked to promote education, health, and wellness for women and girls which is why she is a famous female entrepreneur in history.
 She has also been a vocal opponent of child marriage and has worked to end the practice.

-Sarah Palin, a former governor of Alaska and Republican nominee for Vice President in the 2008 U.S. election, is famous female entrepreneurs in history who has built her businesses.
-Palin started her first business, a marketing company, when she was 22.
+Sarah Palin, a former governor of Alaska and Republican nominee for Vice President in the 2008 U.S. election, is a famous female entrepreneur in history who has built her businesses.
+Palin started her first business, a marketing company when she was 22.